queil/fsc-host/README.md

 * Basic assembly caching (opt-in via options - so far invalidation is only supported for the root script file)
 * Basic logging (by passing a logging func via options)

+## What is planned

+[ ] Invalidate cache on any change in the whole script dependency tree.
+It only works for the root file at the moment.
+[ ] A new API allowing scripts to become a dynamic implementation for an interface/module (to avoid referencing scripts members by strings)

 ## Requirements

 * .NET SDK 6 (it is convenient to package apps using `fsc-host` as Docker images)